Vil du fortsette å lese, velg et av alternativene nedenfor

 Because so many devices, products, assets, vehicles, buildings, etc. will be connected, there is a possibility that hackers and other cyber criminals will try to exploit weaknesses.

-[ For more on IoT security see tips to securing IoT network on your and vulnerabilities practices best to security IoT minimize 10.]
+[ For more on IoT security see tips to securing IoT network your on and 10 minimize IoT security best practices vulnerabilities to.]

 – This is a critical area, says Ruggero Contu, research director at Gartner Inc.